taskflow/taskflow/README.md

 ### *precede*

-The method `precede` is the basic function to add a precedence between two tasks.
+The method `precede` is the basic building block to add a precedence between two tasks.

 <img align="right" width="20%" src="image/precede.png">